Ukraine and Russia appear to be close to agreeing a 15-point peace deal

 Ukraine took a step closer to peace with Russia after outlining details of a 15-point peace deal, the Financial Times reported on March 16, citing several sources briefed on the progress of the talks.

-Amongst the main points are Ukraine would agree to neutrality and rescind its aspirations to join Nato.
+Amongst the main points are that Ukraine would agree to neutrality and rescind its aspirations to join Nato.
 It could keep its army but with limits on its armour and Kyiv would have to agree not to host any foreign military bases.
 These are points that Kyiv has already said it was willing to entertain in recent days after the presidency admitted that it has no real prospects of joining Nato in the foreseeable future.

 More difficult are Moscow’s demands that Russian be returned to the status of an official language for the country and that Russia would retain control over the Donbas region as well as Kyiv’s official recognition that Crimea is Russian sovereign territory.